rob-blackbourn/bareClient/docs/index.md

 ## Overview

-A simple asyncio http Pyhton client package supporting HTTP versions 1.0, 1.1 and 2.
+A simple asyncio http Python client package supporting HTTP versions 1.0, 1.1 and 2.

 This is the client companion to the ASGI server side web framework